SPRING FORWARD – THE UPCOMING CLOCK CHANGE

 The early bright mornings can be a bit of a problem at this time of year and often it’s external factors that drive our body clocks such as daylight and darkness.
 I would always recommend black out blinds in bedrooms for your little ones.
 In saying that, these can be costly so there are a couple of alternatives available, including heavy duty black sacks on the windows!
 Not the most aesthetic from the outside looking in, but for the sake of a good nights’ sleep, wouldn’t you do anything?
 Darkness helps the body to produce Melatonin, a sleep inducing hormone and brightness will hinder its production.
 But, in the morning lash open the curtains and let the light in, and kickstart their day.

 This seasonal change is not the worst one though.
-Longer periods of daylight in the evenings make it so much easier for us all to get out and enjoy some fresh air which, not just for kids, is one of the best ways to encourage a good nights’ sleep.
+Longer periods of daylight in the evenings make it so much easier for us all to get out (while we still can) and enjoy some fresh air which, not just for kids, is one of the best ways to encourage a good nights’ sleep.
 The change in the weather is also helpful as we can go outdoors and try to tire the kids out!

 Most children will take a week to ten days to really adjust, some will do it with ease.
 I hope all of yours fall into the latter category!

 And above all, mind yourselves in this odd time in our lives X